 The Bascottie is a hybrid dog that combines a purebred Basset Hound, and a purebred Scottish Terrier.

 The Scottish Terrier originated in you guessed it, Scotland.
-They became popular due to their agility, and ability to hunt small animals such as rodents.
+They became popular due to their agility, and the ability to hunt small animals such as rodents.

 The Basset Hound originated in France.
 It was used as a scent hound, and it would track down small game like rodents and rabbits for its human companion.